Father's Day: Bolivia

 In Bolivia Father's Day (Día del padre, in Spanish) is celebrated on 19 March (Saint Joseph Day).
 People usually give a present to their fathers and spend time with them.

 Brazil

-In Brazil Father's Day (Dia dos Pais, in Portuguese) is celebrated three months after Mother's Day, on the second Sunday of August.
+In Brazil Fathers' Day (Dia dos Pais, in Portuguese a plural form) is celebrated three months after Mother's Day, on the second Sunday of August.
 Publicist Sylvio Bhering picked the day in honor of Saint Joachim, patron of fathers.
 While it is not an official holiday (see Public holidays in Brazil), it is widely observed and typically involves spending time with and giving gifts to one's father or father figure.

 Chile

 In Chile Father's Day (Día del padre, in Spanish) is officially celebrated on 19 June.

 Colombia

 In Colombia, Father's Day (Día del padre, in Spanish) is celebrated on the third Sunday of June.
 In 2022, it was officially celebrated on 26 June to avoid coinciding with the second round of the presidential elections.